Guille-NP/guille-np/README.md

 ### Software Engineer | Embedded Systems | Computer Vision & Deep Learning applications
 <hr>

-Currently developing embedded software for the assessment of human exposure to electromagnetic fields
+Currently developing embedded software for high-precision and low-power EMF instrumentation with IoT connectivity.

 * 📌  I'm based in Barcelona
 * 👨‍💻 Working in the development of EMF measurement instrumentation